francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015-Solutions.md

 </html>
 ```

-### Exercise 15: Create a program that displays a list of car brands if, and only if, you click three times a button.
-Use the following code as a start.
+### Exercise 15: Create a program that displays a list of car brands if, and only if, you click on a button three times.

 Solution:
 ```JS